 As we moved through a water channel, a herd of elephants arrived just ahead at the same channel for an evening drink.
 We watched while they hydrated themselves.

-Interestingly, elephants may live longer than normal in the Delta.
-They typically die soon after losing their teeth, but here they can survive on the soggy grasses for an extra year or two.
+Interestingly, elephants can live longer than normal in the Delta.
+Elephants typically die soon after losing their teeth, but here they can survive on the soggy grasses for an extra year or two.
 Cool!

 Are Okavango Delta Mokoro Trips Dangerous?

-There is some danger involved in an Okavango Delta mokoro safari, more than I realized at the time.
+There is some danger involved in an Okavango Delta mokoro safari.
 The Moremi Game Reserve overlaps with the Okavango Delta, so wildlife of all kinds is abundant, from birds to big game.

 But the biggest threat is hippos.
-Hippos kill more humans than any other animal in Africa.
+Hippos injure more humans than any other animal in Africa.
 They can lurk beneath the surface in only a few feet of water without giving away their presence.

-Hippos reside in some of these waters, and they’ve been known to attack mokoros, sending people scurrying for dry land.
-As I noted during my recap of the most amazing animal encounters I had in Africa, just as I finished my mokoro ride and saw the next tour group begin heading out into the Delta, a hippo began chasing after them.
+As I noted during my recap of my most amazing animal encounters in Africa, just as I finished my mokoro ride and saw the next tour group begin heading out into the Delta, a hippo began chasing after them.
 No one was hurt, but it was incredible to witness.

-Further online research reveals numerous stories of hippo attacks on mokoros.
-A few bloggers have posted accounts of their hippo scares.
+Further online research reveals some other stories of hippo attacks on mokoros.
 Almost all of the stories end with “we escaped unharmed,” though that probably doesn’t offer much reassurance to those who had to go through the ordeal.

-So there is definitely some inherent danger involved in a mokoro trip like this.
-These guides have been navigating these waters for years, and they’re going to do their best to keep you safe.
-In life we can only do our best to minimize danger, and then it’s up to fate.
+So there is some inherent danger involved in a mokoro trip like this.
+But these guides have been navigating these waters for years, and they’re going to do their best to keep you safe.
 I’d still do a Delta mokoro trip again in a heartbeat.